ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/other/LSi-Correlator.md

 In this file, change the default setting of the correlator's IP address to the actual device IP then reboot the software.

-The correlator name on the network is `LSI-Correlator-01cb39c4` which can be pinged to find an IP address.
-The device does respond to a ping.
+The correlator name on the network is `LSI-Correlator-01cb39c4` - prefer connecting by name over IP address, as the device has historically changed MAC address for unknown reasons.

 :::{important}
 The device is _very_ fiddly in terms of connection.